mbizhani/Artemis/README.md

 file describes the structure flow of your scenarios by defining all HTTP requests and then asserting the status of response and its body.
 The Groovy file contains lots of functions, called by XML file, to present all the behavioral parts during your test, such as creating complex dynamic data, asserting the response body with all `Assertions` libraries, and processing the data necessary to the test scenarios.
+From version 1.3, a cookie store is enabled for Artemis, and you can assert cookie presence in `<assertRs cookies=''/>`.

 You can integrate Artemis in two ways into your project: